 Miracle Recreation has some fantastic choices for playground equipment for this age group.
 See Miracle play equipment in the photo below, and our No Fault Safety Surface in a color blend of 50% tan & 50% black.

 You will also want a playground safety surface that offers adequate fall protection based on the height of the play structure, since children this age will still fall occasionally.

 Children ages 5 to 12 are learning new skills at a rapid pace.
 They are perfecting their fine motor skills, gross motor skills, strength and balance.
 These children are steadier on their feet and ready for bigger challenges.
 Their social skills are becoming more advanced, and playground games can become more competitive.

 Children in this group need higher platforms and slides (generally up to 72”), swings, corkscrew/loop pole elements, climbers including faux rock walls, larger and loopier slides, sliding poles, rope climbers, monkey-bars, and other equipment that develops upper-body strength.
-Open spaces for running and games of tag are a big advantage at this age.

 Unfortunately, this stage is also when children tend to embrace their inner daredevils.
 So, while selecting play equipment that will challenge them physically and intellectually, keep safety in mind and watch out for “Evel Knievel” stunts!

 Playworld is another great provider of playground structures for children of all age groups.
 Check out the colorful play equipment provided by Playworld, along with our No Fault Safety Surface in colors of tan and terracotta red.

 No Fault’s range of playground safety surface products provide fall protection for up to 12 feet, as well as offering a low-maintenance surface to keep up with this very active age group.